Millennial Job Interview – The Good First Impression

-Interviewing for a new job can be a grueling ordeal for some people.
+Interviewing for a new job can be a grueling ordeal for some people and especially for millennials.
 Approaching the interview process with a plan can alleviate some of the stress.
-If you know what to expect, what to watch for and how you are expected to act, then part of the mystery is removed and the stress with it.
+If you know what to expect at your millennial job interview, what to watch for and how you are expected to act, then part of the mystery is removed and the stress with it.
 Ridding yourself of stress makes you more confident and a more appealing candidate.
-This post is all about the job interview – how to make a good first impression.
+This post is all about the millennial job interview – The good first impression.

 How do you eliminate stress from the interview?
 You don’t but you can reduce it to manageable levels.
 Do your homework well ahead of time.
 Know something about the company and the position you are applying for.
 Then, follow these tricks for making a good impression during your interview and success is within your grasp.